PATIENT GUIDEDENTAL TOURISMIMPLANTS

 3. The implant brand and the dental lab

-Ask which implant system the clinic uses and whether it's an internationally recognized brand with global support.
+Ask which implant system the clinic uses and whether it is an internationally recognized brand with global support.
 The same applies to the lab that fabricates your prosthetics — quality zirconia and well-made prosthetics are what make the result last.

 A clinic that hides this information, or cannot name the brands it uses, is a clinic to walk away from.